jwlawson/qvdraw/README.md

 If no filename is specified then the script assumes the input will be stdin.
 This allows other programs to pipe into `qvdraw`.

-The `-n` flag can be added if the direction of arrows in the quiver is not important.
+* `-n` supresses the direction of arrows.
 If this option is not specified then all arrows are directed, if `-n` is specified then the edges in the quiver will not be directed.

-If the `-h` flag is specified, then a short usage description is printed.
+* `-h` show usage.

+* `-o "options"` passes any options to the `gml2pic` program.
+Examples include `-width pixels` and `-pic filetype`.
+See the [gml2pic usage][gml2pic docs] docs to see all options.

 ##### Output